ncachanosky/econ-lecture-notes/content/econometrics/02_Introduction/_index.md

 Before moving into the next chapter and delving into the details of econometric analysis, a recommendation and a word of advice

-### A recommendation: *Think of econometrics more as an art more than as hard-science*
+### A recommendation: Think of econometrics more as an art than as hard-science

 Econometrics can be highly technical and theoretical.
 There is a reason why econometrics has the fame of being a difficulty subject.
 However, you should remember that econometrics is the applciation of **statistical** methods.
 This has two important implications.